ff6347/render-tools/README.md

 render-tools
 ============

-Some script to use for setting up renee queues
+Some script to use for setting up render queues